 Head to the ramparts and to the Skala du Port for great ocean views.
 If you are a fan of Game of Thrones you will feel immediately transported into Westeros.

-If you want to know more about Essaouira, head over to History Fan Girl and read my guest post about things to do in Essaouira.
+If you want to know more about Essaouira, head over to my post about things to do in Essaouira.

 Medina of Marrakech